steveseguin/social_stream/README.md

 If you hold CTRL (or cmd on mac), you can select messages in the dock that get added to a queue.
 A button should appear in the top dock menu bar that will let you cycle through the queue, one at a time.
 When pressing the Next in Queue button, messages from the queue will appear as featured chat messages in the overlay page.

+### Pinning messages

+Like queuing a message, you can also instead hold down the ALT key while clicking a message to pin it; it will stay at the top of the page, until unpinned in the same fashion.

 ### Togglable Menu Commands

 These are some generic auto-reply commands that can be toggled on/off via the extension's menu.
 They do not need a custom.js file to work